pippinbarr/v-r-5/process/to-do.md

 - ~~Got to be on the lookout for ugly surfaces and acne (like the roof of the current showroom, which has three distinct areas on it.
 Sadness ensues.)~~
 - ~~I'm still not totally satisfied with the quality of interior light~~ **Is this still true?**
 - **Fixed with fog color** ~~The edge of the "ocean" is highly visible against the color of the horizon area, looks terrible~~

-- TMP seems to flicker in WebGL but not in editor
+- ~~TMP seems to flicker in WebGL but not in editor~~

-- The Area Light building with its baked lightmap looks pretty fucked
+- The Area Light building with its baked lightmap looks pretty fucked (only sometimes???)

 ### Feel tests